Happiness Is Vital To Good Health

 But more importantly, laughter sends serotonin levels soaring in the brain, erasing mild depression in just a few minutes.

-The lack of the feel-good chemical serotonin has also been linked to aggressive behavior, higher levels of irritability and lower impulse control, as well as eating and sleep problems, suggesting that laughter can prevent fights, help keep diets under control and ensure a good night’s sleep, just like Cousins said.
+The lack of the feel-good chemical serotonin has also been linked to aggressive behavior, higher levels of irritability and lower impulse control, as well as eating and sleep problems, suggesting that laughter can prevent fights, help keep diets under control and ensure a good night’s sleep.

 Give happiness levels a boost